What is FATCA?

-A joint account that has one owner who is a US Person is treated as a US account and therefore, the entire account will be reported on a Form 1099.
+A joint account between individuals which has one owner who is a US person is treated as the US person's account and therefore the entire income from that account will be reportable to the US individual on a Form 1099.

 What information will HSBC in the US report to the IRS?